SHIRISH3/ClgProject/README.md

 # ClgProject
 #To check code open 'src/project' file  .
-#all separate files you will see in folder you can open and check.
+#all separate files you will see in folder.
+#you can open and check.
 #Thank you.